Functions

 Tail recursive functions

 Kotlin supports a style of functional programming known as tail recursion.
-For some algorithms that would normally use loops you can use a recursive function instead without a risk of stack overflow.
+For some algorithms that would normally use loops, you can use a recursive function instead without the risk of stack overflow.
 When a function is marked with the tailrec

-modifier and meets the required form, the compiler optimizes out the recursion, leaving behind a fast and efficient loop based version instead:
+modifier and meets the required formal conditions, the compiler optimizes out the recursion, leaving behind a fast and efficient loop based version instead:

 This code calculates the fixpoint